DIE CASTING FSW HEAT SINKS FOR E-MOBILITY

 - Adapted Rotational speed (rpm)

-In order to ensure that all these parameters are correct and therefore the welding will be of good quality, several tests are carried out, which are selected according to customer specifications and ISO 25239.
+In order to ensure that all these parameters are correct and therefore the welding will be of good quality, several tests are performed, which are selected according to customer specifications and ISO 25239 standard.

 There are 2 types of tests: